LGBTQ+ Mental Health: Tips for Finding Help and Being Heard

 Tips for finding a mental health provider who’s the right fit

 Unfortunately, many people seeking mental health services don’t know where to start when looking for a provider.
 Those in the LGBTQ+ community often face additional complications in discovering a behavioral health professional skilled in cultural competency and comprehensive care.
-Corrine offers the following tips for finding the right fit:
+Here are tips for finding the right fit:

 Behavioral health resources for the LGBTQ+ community

-First and foremost, if you or someone you know is in crisis or considering suicide, call 9-1-1 or the 988 Suicide and Crisis Hotline National Suicide Prevention Lifeline, which is now piloting an LGBTQ-specific support program.
+First and foremost, if you or someone you know is in crisis or considering suicide, call 911 or the 988 Suicide and Crisis Hotline National Suicide Prevention Lifeline (available by calling or texting 988), which is now piloting an LGBTQ+-specific support program.

-Corrine also suggests the following mental health resources tailored to the LGBTQ+ community:
+Other mental health resources tailored to the LGBTQ+ community include:

 The Trevor Project understands the challenges LGBTQ+ young people face and offers 24/7/365, confidential crisis counseling without judgment by phone, text, and chat.